Mingyu-Liang/Ditto/README.md

 1. The first step is to analyze the network and thread model of the target application.
 Follow the instructions in the [README.md](./backbone_analysis/README.md) of backbone analysis.

 2. Generate the backbone of the synthetic application following the instructions in the [README.md](./network_skeleton//README.md) based on the analysis results of step 1.
-An example of the generation of synthetic Memcached skeleton is provided in synthetic_memcached_skeleon.
+An example of the generation of synthetic Memcached skeleton is provided in [synthetic_memcached_skeleon](./synthetic_memcached_skeleton/).

-3.
+3. Next, we run Intel SDE and Valgrind to profile the platform-independent features of the orignal application.
+Note that we also need to do the similar profiling on the skeleton of the synthetic application to take into account the existing codes.
+More details can be found at [README.md](./sde_valgrind_profiling/README.md).

 ### Backbone Analysis